Trahanqc/TwitchBot/README.md

 # TwitchBot
-This bot is for a Twitch streamer: Got_Me.
+This bot is for a Twitch streamer: <a href="http://twitch.tv/got_me">Got_Me</a>.
 It is completely developped by me, Trahanqc

 # Functionnalities
 The bot currently has a lot of functionnalities